 India and Pakistan are both nuclear powers, and they have been in an up-and-down holy war since Great Britain left in 1947.
 After Mahatma Gandhi was assassinated by yet another fanatic (we can count on revolutionaries devoting themselves to uncertain ideologies once a new way of living is imposed upon a nation, often misunderstood as freedom), the hatred between the hard line Hindus in India, and Muslims in Pakistan, created a rift right there in the middle of the world.
 Of course, several hundred miles away, the same thing was happening with the foundation of Israel, another holy war with the Jews and Christians on one side evicting Muslims in the name of the holocaust of World War Two.
 The Muslims were having a bad time of it.
 Their anger spread throughout the world.

 We could go into some of the horrors of the 1950s with Iran, or even to the holy wars between the Soviet Union and Afghanistan more than twenty years later, but that would only be pointing to certain extremes that we can look upon with hindsight as the foundations of the modern geopolitical world.
-I want to further explore India and Pakistan, because this feud has always seems more urgent, regardless of the hate babble of loudmouths proclaiming the singular importance of whatever it is they believe.
+I want to further explore India and Pakistan, because this feud has always seemed more urgent, regardless of the hate babble of loudmouths proclaiming the singular importance of whatever it is they believe.

 These are some of the problems plaguing India (as well as most nations of the world):